Available for new clients

 Your NAP information is inconsistent across the web

+NAP stands for Name, Address, Phone number.
 Audit your major citations: Yelp, Facebook, Apple Maps, Bing Places, your chamber of commerce listing, and any industry directories.
 Make your NAP identical everywhere.
-Same formatting, same phone number, same name.

 You have not looked at your GBP Insights

-Your GBP dashboard includes performance data: how many people viewed your profile, how many clicked for directions, how many called directly from the listing, what search queries led people to your profile.
-Most business owners never look at this.
+Your GBP dashboard includes performance data: how many people viewed your profile, how many clicked for directions, how many called directly from the listing.
+Check it monthly.
+The data tells you where the breakdown is.
+Without it, you are optimizing blind.

 Want your GBP fully optimized and actively managed?